Indecent Exposure Defense

 When you consider the potential stigma of having an indecent exposure conviction on your record, and the fact that a criminal record will essentially ruin any chance of obtaining a home mortgage or a job with a future, you can see why you need an experienced criminal attorney representing you during all phases of your impending court case.

-In the Houston Metro Area, the criminal defense attorneys of Sharp and Driver offer you their years of experience defending their clients against indecent exposure and related criminal charges.
+In the Houston Metro Area, the criminal defense attorneys of The Law Office of Matthew D. Sharp offer you their years of experience defending their clients against indecent exposure and related criminal charges.
 They know that most charges are the result of simple mistakes in judgment on the part of the accused or errors in police procedure.
 They will stand by you in order to defend your constitutional rights if you have been charged with indecent exposure.
-To obtain legal counsel for indecent exposure, or any other criminal charge, you should contact Sharp and Driver at 713-868-6100.
+To obtain legal counsel for indecent exposure, or any other criminal charge, you should contact the Law Office of Matthew D. Sharp at 713-868-6100.